-(a) An Employee may take three days' paid leave per occasion when a member of the Employee's Immediate Family or household dies or when the Employee's Immediate Family or household member contracts or develops a personal injury or illness that poses a serious threat to life.

-- (b) This leave may be taken in a single unbroken period or in separate periods of one day each or as agreed by the Employer and the Employee. - (c) The Employee is entitled to compassionate leave only if the Employee gives the Employer any evidence that the Employer reasonably requires of the illness, injury or death.
+- (a) An Employee may take three days' paid leave per occasion when: - (i) a member of the Employee's Immediate Family or household dies; or - (ii) when the Employee's Immediate Family or household member contracts or develops a personal injury or illness that poses a serious threat to life; or - (iii) a child is stillborn, where the child would have been a member of the Employee's immediate family, or a member of the Employee's household, if the child had been born alive; or - (iv) the Employee, or the Employee's spouse or de facto partner, has a miscarriage. - (b) This leave may be taken in a single unbroken period or in separate periods of one day each or as agreed by the Employer and the Employee. - (c) The Employee is entitled to compassionate leave only if the Employee gives the Employer any evidence that the Employer reasonably requires of the illness, injury or death.